arpita-png/CARLA-Thesis-Project/README.md

 A Python virtual environment (carla_jupyter_env) was created to run CARLA simulations and interact with them through Jupyter Notebooks.

-CARLA uses a client-server architecture
+CARLA uses a client-server architecture.
-The server runs the simulation
+The server runs the simulation.
-The client (python script) uses the API to interact with it The CARLA server = the actual simulator window running in Unreal Engine.
+The client (python script) uses the API to interact with it.
+The CARLA server = the actual simulator window running in Unreal Engine.
 Python code = the client that sends instructions to control the simulation.